manticoresoftware/manticoresearch/manual/Searching/Options.md

 In case Manticore cannot calculate the exact matching documents count you will see `total_relation: gte` in the query [meta information](../Profiling_and_monitoring/SHOW_META.md#SHOW-META), which means that the actual count is **Greater Than or Equal** to the total (`total_found` in `SHOW META` via SQL, `hits.total` in JSON via HTTP).
 If the total value is precise you'll get `total_relation: eq`.

-### disable_ps_threshold
-Integer.
-Disables pseudo sharding when the number of unique values of a groupby attribute is greater than the threshold.
-Default is 65536.

-When a groupby query is executed, Manticore estimates the number of unique values of groupby attribute using secondary indexes.
-If that number is greater than the threshold, pseudo sharding is disabled in order to increase accuracy of count() and aggregates.
-Loss of accuracy may occur because pseudo sharding runs queries in several threads, each thread getting `max_matches` groups which are merged later.
-If there are a lot of unique groupby values, each thread may get its own set of groups, and groups present in other threads may not make it to `max_matches`.
-This may be avoided by increasing `max_matches`, but increasing `max_matches` with pseudo_sharding enabled leads to increased memory consumption.

-Setting `disable_ps_threshold` to a value significantly higher than the default may result in disabling pseudo sharding when you have way too many unique values.
-The more unique values you have the higher is the chance of getting inaccurate results in case one of the pseudo shards just doesn't return a group at all, because after sorting it appears to be on a place greater than the `max_matches` limit.

-If `disable_ps_threshold` is set too low, you'll disable pseudo sharding too early and the performance will be suboptimal.

-See also [max_matches_increase_threshold](../Searching/Options.md#max_matches_increase_threshold), which can affect the behavior of the `max_matches` option.

 ### expand_keywords
 `0` or `1` (`0` by default).
 Expands keywords with exact forms and/or stars when possible.
 Refer to [expand_keywords](../Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#expand_keywords) for more details.